stevensona/shader-toy/README.md

 ## Release Notes

+### 0.10.6
+* Add commands corresponding to UI buttons to allow custom keybindings.
+Thank you @Ayassaka

 ### 0.10.5
 * Fix bug that caused the static preview command to open a dynamic preview,
 * fix a bug when parsing back-to-back comments